Trowel/trowel.github.io/pages/documentation/trowel-core/use-a-component/customize.md

 ```

 ## The `'default' flag`
-In the example below we setted the `background-color` for several context but we did not a context-less value.
+In the example below, we set the `background-color` for several context but we did not a context-less value.
 The `'default'` flag is here to set a value without adding more context.

 ```scss
 $button--background-color: (